CVI-SZU/CCAM/WSSS/README.md

 |   |   ├—— CCAM_VOC12_MOCOV2@train@scale=0.5,1.0,1.5,2.0@t=0.3@ccam_inference_crf=10
 ```

+4. Refine the background cues
-You can use the extracted background cues as pseudo supervision signal to train a saliency detector like [PoolNet](https://github.com/backseason/PoolNet) to further refine the background cues, and we provide our refined background cues at [here](https://drive.google.com/drive/folders/1erzARKq9g02-3pUGhY6-hyGzD-hoty5b).
+You can use the extracted background cues as pseudo supervision signal to train a saliency detector like [PoolNet](https://github.com/backseason/PoolNet) to further refine the background cues and we provide the code for background cues refinement in the directory `./PoolNet`.
+We also provide our refined background cues at [here](https://drive.google.com/drive/folders/1erzARKq9g02-3pUGhY6-hyGzD-hoty5b).

 ### Reference